suchan5/Project-3/README.md

 # Data Structure
 ![Dara Structure](static/img/ERD.png)
 Data structure of Cookbooks consists of two collections which are 'submittedRecipes' and 'cuisines'.
-#### When users add new recipes to the site, the data will be stored in the collection, 'submittedRecipes'.
+#### When users add new recipes to the website, the data will be stored in the collection 'submittedRecipes'.
 It includes fields such as:
 - Title of the recipe
 - About the recipe (short introduction about the recipe)
 - Ingredients